Or if you prefer, my resume.

 Bachelor of Science in Chemistry and Mathematics (double major), Texas A&M University, Commerce, TX in May 1991 GPA: 3.93/4.00

-Twenty years of engineering experience in the chemicals and oil and gas industries across a wide range of fossil fuel and biofuels technologies, including refining, natural gas production, gas-to-liquids, ethanol production, and butanol production.
+Over twenty years of engineering experience in the chemicals and oil and gas industries across a wide range of fossil fuel and biofuels technologies, including refining, natural gas production, gas-to-liquids, ethanol production, and butanol production.
 I have experience in R&D, process, production, and design.
 My experience includes international assignments in Germany, Scotland, and the Netherlands.
 My graduate school experience involved the biological conversion of lignocellulosic biomass into chemicals.
 I have received multiple patents for my work.
 Additional experience includes extensive technical consulting and writing on various alternative energy technologies.

 • Locate appropriate renewable energy technologies that fit within the company strategy.

 • Evaluate the technologies on the basis of technical and economic merit.

 • Conduct site visits and carry out due diligence with technical personnel and senior management.